Tax benefits might be available if you're saving for or paying education costs for:

-Qualified tuition plans -- A qualified tuition plan (QTP) is a personal savings plan for paying a student's qualified education expenses at an eligible educational institution.
+- Qualified tuition plans -- A qualified tuition plan (QTP) is a personal savings plan.
+It helps you pay for a student's qualified education expenses at an eligible school.
 Distributions from the account are tax-free if you use the money to pay for qualified expenses -- like room and board.

 To learn more, see the Qualified Tuition Plan (Section 529) tax tip.

 - IRAs -- You might be able to withdraw from your IRA penalty-free before age 59 1/2 for education.
 To do so, you must pay qualified education expenses for any of these:

 To learn more, see the Individual Retirement Accounts (IRAs) tax tip.